mary2002mcd/git_training/README.md

 Check out file from another branch | `git checkout <branch_name> -- <paths>` Cherry pick a merge commit, appending a line saying “cherry picked from commit”  |  `git cherry-pick -x -m 1 <sha1>` Merge a file from another branch | `git checkout solution; git checkout master README.md; git add README.md; commit -m "Merged README from master"`
+Create and apply a binary patch | `git diff-index 79fd4d7 --binary > ~/Desktop/my-patch`, Where `79fd4d7` is a placeholder for the commit that came right before the range of commits you want to diff.

 # So you have a mess on your hands
 <img src="./images/git-pretty.png" width="700"/>